 The ITS architecture is continually monitored for updates by NIRCC Staff.
 In FY 2022 the ITS Architecture was converted to the latest version using FHWA's RAD-IT software.
-The ITS architecture will be officially updated in the next fiscal year to be included with NIRCC's next Long Rang Transportation Plan update.
+In FY 2023 staff worked to update the ITS architecture with completion and adoption anticipated for FY 2024.